inputsh/notes/ai/50_the-singularity-is-near-notes.md

-## Notes from the Book Singularity is Near by Ray Kurzweil
+## Notes from the Book The Singularity is Near by Ray Kurzweil

 These are the notes and quotes that I found in a book called The Singularity is Near: When Technology Transcends Biology by Ray Kurzweil.